Mitlenatch Island

 • Enter - open/close instructions

-This project builds upon previous visualization work, such as the Sidney Spit Visualization project.
+This project builds upon previous visualisation work, such as the Sidney Spit Visualisation project.
 Sidney Spit is park located on the northern portion of Sidney Island (near Sidney, British Columbia) and is part of the Gulf Island National Park Reserve.
 The demonstration video shows a user walk through the virtual environment.

-The Sidney Spit Interactive Visualization can be downloaded through the links below.
-There are four versions of the visualization: (1) a high resolution version for Windows, (2) low resolution version for Windows, (3) a high resolution version for Mac, and (4) low resolution version for Mac.
+The Sidney Spit Interactive Visualisation can be downloaded through the links below.
+There are four versions of the visualisation: (1) a high resolution version for Windows, (2) low resolution version for Windows, (3) a high resolution version for Mac, and (4) low resolution version for Mac.
 If the high resolution versions do not run well on your computer (i.e., slow and lags too much), try downloading and running a low resolution version.
 The buttons download zipped packages (e.g., SSV-HR.zip, SSV-LR.zip).
-Unzip the package and open up the application within the folder to begin exploring the Sidney Spit Interactive Visualization!
+Unzip the package and open up the application within the folder to begin exploring the Sidney Spit Interactive Visualisation.

 High-Res PC Version Low-Res PC Version